snail-unamur/snail-website/content/authors/guillaume-nguyen/_index.md

 # List each interest with a dash
 interests:
+- Compliance
-- Software Testing
+- Conformity Assessment
-- Fuzzing
+- Cyber-Physical System

 # education:
 #   courses: